andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 world for computer vision.
 The choice of convolutions is a hand-crafted inductive bias --- a choice that will eventually need to yield to learning as well.
-But you see what happened, in the past we hand-crafted features, now we hand-craft architectures (A point Rob himself makes) this is exactly what Rich Sutton is critical of; we should be always seeking to do more with learning and search.
+But you see what happened, in the past we hand-crafted features, now we hand-craft architectures (A point Brooks himself makes) this is exactly what Rich Sutton is critical of; we should be always seeking to do more with learning and search.
 Indeed, we are using learning and search to improve learning itself,